Advertising/Public Relations/Social Media

 Internships

 Professional internship opportunities give students valuable experience and business contacts.
-Here are a few of the internships that communication and media students have held:
+Here are a few of the internships that advertising/public relations/social media students have held:

 • Discovery Channel